Course Title: The AI Professional

 - Plan and execute a substantial research-based project, capstone experience and/or piece of scholarship

-- CLO1 Apply relevant standards, ethical and social considerations, and thus demonstrate an understanding of issues related to the practice of an AI professional.
+- CLO1 Apply relevant standards, ethical, social, privacy, and governance considerations, and thus demonstrate an understanding of issues related to the practice of an AI and Data Science professional.

-- CLO2 Analyse and discuss social impact and professional issues related to AI and deployment of AI systems.
-In particular, evaluate implications of delegating control and decision making to AI systems.
+- CLO2 Analyse and discuss social impact and professional issues related to AI and Data Science (DS) and deployment of AI and DS systems.
+In particular, evaluate the implications of delegating control and decision making to AI and DS systems, including issues on fairness, bias, transparency, accountability and explainability of AI and DS systems.

 - CLO3 Analyse and evaluate professional practice case studies, and to assess the work of peers

-- CLO5 Use research principles and choose appropriate methods to analyse, theorise and justify conclusions about new situations in AI professional practice and/or research
+CLO5 Use research principles and choose appropriate methods to analyse, theorise and justify conclusions about new situations in AI and DS professional practice and/or research

 Overview of Learning Activities